 Be proactive in keeping yourself informed

 In most organisations there will be a number of ways to find out what is going on.
 These will range from the employee newsletter and chief executive’s presentations, to the intranet and the online discussion forums.
-You can talk to colleagues or attend special interest groups.
+You can talk to colleagues or take part in special interest groups.
 Some of these may come to you directly, but you will probably need to go looking for others.

 Whatever combination of communication methods your organisation uses, make it your business to find out what’s available and what it is for.
 Then take time each day or week to seek out information.
 Being proactive is a much more positive approach than complaining that ‘no-one ever tells me anything’.

 And you will likely be ahead of the game, hearing about things sooner than others and getting opportunities to learn more that you might otherwise miss.

 Be aware of your own impact as a communicator